Drobytsky Yar

-Drobytsky Yar is a ravine in Kharkiv, Ukraine.
-In December 1941, Nazi troops invading the Soviet Union began killing local residents over the following year.
-At the end of this period, some 16,000 people, mainly Jews, were killed.
+Drobytsky Yar is a ravine in Kharkiv, Ukraine and the site of Nazi massacres during the Holocaust in Ukraine.
+Starting in October 1941, Nazi troops occupied Kharkiv and began preparations for the mass-murder of the local population.
+Over the following months, members of the Einsatzgruppen murdered an estimated 16,000–30,000 local residents, mainly Jews.
 Notably on 15 December 1941, when the temperature was −15 C, around 15,000 Jews were shot.
 Children were thrown into pits alive, to save bullets, in the expectation that they would quickly freeze to death.
-The site's menorah monument was smashed by Russian military forces on March 26, 2022.
+On 26 March 2022, the site's menorah monument was damaged by Russian artillery shelling during the invasion of Ukraine.

 Memorial

-In the beginning of the 1990s, a competition was held for the best design of the memorial to immortalize the thousands of citizens who perished at the hands of the Nazis.
+In the beginning of the 1990s, a competition was held for the best design of the memorial to immortalize the thousands of citizens murdered by the Nazis.
 Twenty-nine designs were submitted.
 The winner was the architect A. Leibfreid.
 The construction of the complex lasted several years however it was suspended due to the lack of funds.

 At a meeting in late August 2001, the Kharkiv Oblast administration decided to resume the construction of the memorial.
 The oblast authorities supervised the construction process.
-The Cabinet of Ministers of Ukraine allotted 600,000 hryvnas for the construction.
+The Cabinet of Ministers of Ukraine allotted 600,000 hryvnias for the construction.
 Contributions have also been made by city and oblast administrations, as well as by sponsors.

 On 13 December 2002 the President of Ukraine, Leonid Kuchma, opened the memorial.

 The main part of the memorial is a monument symbolizing a synagogue, with the Ten Commandments between its columns; most notably: "Do not kill".
 The memorial begins with a monument stylized under a Jewish menorah.
 A road leads from a black menorah to a white main building of the complex.
 Thousands of Kharkiv Jews took their last steps along it in 1941/1942.
 These dates are found on the wall of the main arched building.
-Underground is a hall of memory; the wall will bear the names of the victims who are known to have died.
+Underground is a hall of memory; the wall will bear the names of known victims.

 The site includes two burials area.
 One trench is 100 m long and the other is 60 m.
 The Kharkiv archives contain data on fifteen thousand victims.
-However, the "Drobytsky Yar" foundation considers the number of dead to be closer to thirty thousand.
+However, the "Drobytsky Yar" foundation considers the number of victims to be closer to thirty thousand.

-180 tons of a Zhytomyr granite was used in the construction of the memorial.
-This is the same material that was used for Lenin's Mausoleum.
-Due to the granite's particular qualities (it has reddish veins), the stones lying at the menorah's foot seem to bleed.
+The memorial was constructed from Zhytomyr granite, which was the same material used for Lenin's Mausoleum.
+Due to the granite's reddish color, the stones lying at the menorah's foot seem to bleed.

 As of 2006 the names of 4,300 of the 16,000 victims were etched on an underground memorial wall, illuminated by candlelight, in a room called "Room of Tragedy".

-On 26 March 2022, during the second Russian invasion of Ukraine, it was reported that Russian artillery fire had damaged the menorah sculpture.
-The claim that Russian forces damaged the menorah sculpture was accepted by not only Ukrainian government officials, but also by Ukraine’s embassy in Israel and Israel’s Ambassador to Ukraine Michael Brodsky.
+On 26 March 2022, the site's large menorah monument was damaged by Russian artillery shelling during the invasion of Ukraine.